kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

   - Which API(s):
   - Estimated increase:
 -->
 Not directly.
-The cloud provider may be called when the PVCs are updated.
+The cloud provider may be called when the PVCs are updated, by CSI.

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?